The Differences Between Hook-Up Sex, Marital Sex, and Making Love

 For most people, their "normal" development into adult relationships cripples their capacity for moving beyond marital sex.
 But integrating what I call Radical Transparency and Words-Into-Actions with specific sexual practices can heighten energy, connection, and excitement between partners on all levels of their relationship.
 Doing that is the path to the most evolved, integrated mind-body-spirit relationship: making love.

 You might think of this as "spiritual sex," but I think that term is too easily equated—mistakenly—with only ecstatic physical experience.
 And some recent research indicates that seeking just the experience of transcendent, physical sex can also increase the likelihood of unprotected sex.
 Instead, envision two partners whose sex life is interwoven with a heightened mind, body, and spiritual connection.

 That is, Tantric and similar Eastern practices like Qi gong will enhance conscious energy flow between partners and that "ego-less" state that people often long for.
 But your sexual relationship elevates to that higher plane only when you join that energy to the energy that comes from open communication and equality in your daily behavior with your partner.
 This integration focuses you and your partner on your shared journey through life on this planet, including larger issues about your sense of meaning and purpose in the world.
 As Tolstoy wrote in Anna Karenina, "Without knowing what I am and why I am here, life is meaningless."

-While sexual techniques build and increase energy exchange and flow, the quality and level of arousal and pleasure your and your partner experience sexually depends on the extent to which you're doing building connection and arousal in the other parts of your relationship.
+While sexual techniques build and increase energy exchange and flow, the quality and level of arousal and pleasure you and your partner experience sexually depends on the extent to which you're building connection and arousal in the other parts of your relationship.

 ©2010 Douglas LaBier